hwya0327/mimiciv-sepsis/README.md

 # mimiciv-sepsis: Sepsis Cohort from MIMIC-IV

-This repo provides code for generating the sepsis cohort from the MIMIC-IV dataset.
-Our main goal is to facilitate reproducibility of results in the literature.
+This repo provides updated code for generating the sepsis cohort from the MIMIC-IV dataset based on the conduct of Microsoft: https://github.com/microsoft/mimic_sepsis

-This is a pure Python implementation based on a corrected version (by the first contributor below) of the original MATLAB repo accompanying the AI Clinician paper ([Komorowski, et al](https://www.nature.com/articles/s41591-018-0213-5?sf200531662=1)):
+This is a pure Python implementation based on a corrected version (by the first contributor below) of the original MATLAB repo accompanying the AI Clinician paper ([Komorowski, et al](https://www.nature.com/articles/s41591-018-0213-5?sf200531662=1)): https://github.com/matthieukomorowski/AI_Clinician

-And also updated version for novel MIMIC dataset based on Microsoft conduction: https://github.com/microsoft/mimic_sepsis

 ### Core updates and modifications to the above repo include: